wellrestedphp/wellrested/docs/source/handlers-and-middleware.rst

 .. code-block:: php

     $c['authMiddleware'] // Ensures the user is logged in
-    $c['cacheMiddlware'] // Provides a cached response if able
+    $c['cacheMiddleware'] // Provides a cached response if able
     $c['widgetHandler']  // Provides a widget representation

 We could provide these as a sequence by using an ``array``.